 This is the number one place Tyler and I wanted to see in Rome.
-The Cosseum is an ancient sports arena.
+The Colosseum is an ancient sports arena.
 We chose an audio headset tour to be guided through the Colosseum.
 Tyler and I loved the stories about the ancient gladiator games that happened there.
 Did you know they fought to the death?!!

 The Colosseum is completely wheelchair accessible.
 When you enter the Colosseum, skip the line and head straight to the ticket counter.
-People in wheelchairs and one other person assisting them pay no entrance fee.
-The elevator is located down the main corrador to the left of the ticket counter past where you purchase the audio headset.
+People in wheelchairs and one other person assisting them to pay no entrance fee.
+The elevator is located down the main corridor to the left of the ticket counter past where you purchase the audio headset.
 Which, by the way, is €5.50.
-We went to the Colosseum around 5:00pm.
+We went to the Colosseum around 5:00 pm.
 It was a perfect time to visit!
 The crowds were almost gone, the heat was subsiding and we were easily able to get up close and see each point the audio tour suggested.
 The cobblestone streets surrounding the Colosseum are a little bumpy, however.

 The pantheon is the oldest building in Rome.
-There is a hole in the very top of the building.
+There is a hole at the very top of the building.
 My dad told me that the hole held all of the weight of the building and it could not fall down because of that hole.
 Because there was no modern equipment the workers added dirt around the outside of the pantheon so they could get the building materials up high as they built it.
 Every day the workers would scatter money in the dirt.
 When the pantheon was done being built, there was dirt surrounding every inch of it.
-So, the people of Rome were invited to come take the dirt and any money that they found inside the dirt, they could keep!!
+So, the people of Rome were invited to take the dirt and any money that they found inside the dirt, they could keep!!
 Cool huh!!